MicrosoftDocs/win32/desktop-src/HyperV_v2/msvm-resourceallocationfrompool.md

 ---
-Description: 'Associates an instance of a resource allocation with the resource pool from which it is allocated.' ms.assetid: 'A2B3996D-7886-4B5F-BC89-EFDC1A48249B'
+Description: Associates an instance of a resource allocation with the resource pool from which it is allocated. ms.assetid: A2B3996D-7886-4B5F-BC89-EFDC1A48249B
-title: 'Msvm\_ResourceAllocationFromPool class'
+title: Msvm\_ResourceAllocationFromPool class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Msvm\_ResourceAllocationFromPool class